 To view the official IPAF document regarding exiting aerial lifts at height, click here.

 Aerial Lift Certification is another way to ensure safety for you and your co-workers.
 Our online-based instruction has assisted thousands or workers in a variety of industrial applications.
-From construction sites to maintenance facilities, ALC is the best possible option for affordable, on-point, OSHA-approved AWP, aerial lift and scissor lift training.
+From construction sites to maintenance facilities, ALC is the best possible option for affordable, on-point, OSHA-compliant AWP, aerial lift and scissor lift training.